tarantool/tarantool/doc/sphinx/book/replication/index.rst

 then server#2 changes the tuple.
 In that case server#2's change overrides whatever server#1 did.
 In order to keep track of who came last, Tarantool implements a `vector clock`_.

+`What if two servers both insert the same tuple?` ... |br|
+If a master tries to insert a tuple which a replica has inserted already, this is an example of a severe error.
+Replication stops.
+It will have to be restarted manually.

 `What if a master disappears and the replica must take over?` ... |br|
 A message will appear on the replica stating that the connection is lost.